themorlan/openREM/docs/netdicom-qr.rst

       -tt hhmm, --tuntil hhmm
                             Time until, format hhmm.
 Requires --single_date.
       -e string, --desc_exclude string
-                            Terms to exclude in study description, comma separated, quote whole string
-      -i string, --desc_include string
+                            Terms to exclude in study description, comma separated, quote whole string -i string, --desc_include string
-                            Terms that must be included in study description, comma separated, quote whole string
-      -sne string, --stationname_exclude string
+                            Terms that must be included in study description, comma separated, quote whole string -sne string, --stationname_exclude string
                             Terms to exclude in station name, comma separated, quote whole string -sni string, --stationname_include string
-                            Terms to include in station name, comma separated, quote whole string -toshiba              Advanced: Attempt to retrieve CT dose summary objects and one image from each series
+                            Terms to include in station name, comma separated, quote whole string --stationname_study_level
-      -sr                   Advanced: Use if store has RDSRs only, no images.
-Cannot be used with -ct, -mg, -fl, -dx
-      -dup                  Advanced: Retrieve duplicates (objects that have been processed before) -emptysr              Advanced: Get SR series that return nothing at image level query
+                            Advanced: Filter station name at Study level, instead of at Series level -toshiba              Advanced: Attempt to retrieve CT dose summary objects and one image from each series -sr                   Advanced: Use if store has RDSRs only, no images.
+Cannot be used with -ct, -mg, -fl, -dx -dup                  Advanced: Retrieve duplicates (objects that have been processed before) -emptysr              Advanced: Get SR series that return nothing at image level query